Academic-ID/sapienAI/README.md

 ### Google Cloud Storage (GCS)

 There are two options for Google storage.
-The first and most simple is to provide Application Default Credentials.
-To do so, set the env var as noted under the Vertex AI Gemini configuration.
+The first and simplest is to provide Application Default Credentials.
+To do so, set the env var as noted under the [Google Gemini & Vertex AI](#google-gemini--vertex-ai) configuration.
 Make sure the ADC provides appropriate access to the storage.
 If you set the ADC, you only need to set the `GOOGLE_BUCKET_NAME` in the list below.
 If not using ADC, fill in all the variables in this table: